Woodinville High School: Background

 Woodinville High School opened its doors in 1983 on a 50 acre site.
 A special education and administration addition in 1990 expanded the facility.
 From 2009 to 2012, the school underwent demolition and reconstruction for a new school building, to which a new addition includes a theater.
 The school theater, gym, and fields are used in the evenings and on weekends for special events.

 WHS is one of four general high schools in the Northshore School District (as of 2023), along with Bothell, North Creek, and Inglemoor.
 The school offers a large selection of Advanced Placement (AP) classes.

 Woodinville athletic teams include football, basketball (boys'/girls'), baseball, softball (fastpitch/slowpitch), soccer (boys'/girls'), track and field, cross country, tennis (boys'/girls'), girls' gymnastics, and wrestling.

 The feeder middle schools to WHS are Leota and Timbercrest.

 Academics

-WHS offers AP Classes, NEVAC classes, and WANIC (Washington Network for Innovative Careers) classes, such as nursing.
+WHS offers AP Classes, NEVAC classes, and WANIC (Washington Network for Innovative Careers) classes, such as Medical Professionals Academy.
 Languages offered are Spanish, French, American Sign Language (ASL), Japanese, and German.
 Art classes offered include metal design (jewelry), photography, stained glass, and ceramics.
 Computer classes include CAD, AP Computer Science, advanced programming topics, and computer animation.
 AP classes offered are: English language and composition, English literature, biology, chemistry, computer science, physics 1, physics 2, environmental science, world history, modern European history, art history, U.S. history, U.S. government and politics, psychology, economics (micro and macro), calculus AB, calculus BC, statistics, Spanish, French, German, Japanese, and studio art.